sebapersson/PEtab.jl/docs/src/tutorials/sciml/pre_simulate.md

 ## ML input data

-The example above uses a simple `MLModel` input for simplicity.
+The example above uses a simple `MLModel` input.
 PEtab.jl supports additional inputs for the pre-simulation scenario, including condition-specific inputs, high-dimensional arrays (e.g. images), and ML models with multiple input arguments in the forward pass.
 The sections below illustrate these cases and assume familiarity with [Simulation conditions](@ref petab_sim_cond).
-The Michaelis–Menten model from above is used throughout as a working example.
+The Michaelis–Menten model from above is used throughout.

 ### Simulation condition specific (scalar) input

-Pre-simulation ML models can have inputs that vary across simulation conditions.
-This is handled by assigning entries in `MLModel.inputs` to variables which are then assigned in a `PEtabCondition`.
-For example, assume for the use-case above that the second input is given by the condition-specific variables [`input1`, `input2`].
+To use condition-specific inputs, entries in `MLModel.inputs` should be assigned to variables which are then set in  `PEtabCondition`.
+For example, assume the inputs are the condition-specific variables `input1` and `input2`.
 First, define the `MLModel`:

 ```@example 1
 lux_model = Lux.Chain(